Shortlisted ideas for memorial to late Queen revealed as public asked for views

 It aims to capture a “meandering flow of geology carrying people through an ephemeral choreography of blossoming and colour beneath the high tree canopy” and includes glades to invite “forest bathing in the heart of the city”.

-4. An exact cast of an “awe-inspiring” oak from Windsor Great Park, representing the late Queen’s strength and endurance and symbolising the monarchy is the central focus of a design by Tom Stuart-Smith with Jamie Fobert Architects and artist Adam Lowe of Factum Are.
+4. The Queen’s Oak – An exact bronze cast of an “awe-inspiring” ancient oak from Windsor Great Park, representing the late Queen’s strength and endurance and symbolising the monarchy, is the central focus of a design by Tom Stuart-Smith with Jamie Fobert Architects and artist Adam Lowe of Factum Are.

-The tree would stand on a plinth in the lake, with a curved stone bridge as a viewing platform.
+The digitally scanned replica tree would stand on a plinth in the lake, with a curved stone bridge as a viewing platform.

 5. A thread of pathways and landscapes “gently woven through the natural fabric” of the park with a pair of “elegant bridges” have been suggested by WilkinsonEyre with artists Lisa Vandy and Fiona Clarke.